TECH3015/lectures/lecture-04.md

 What you need to hand in:

-- a brief for your website
+* a brief outline explaining what your website is about
-- complete set of wireframes
-- mood board and/or rough designs
+* wireframes (mobile, tablet, desktop)
+* design sketches and finished design
-- evidence of initial user feedback
+* evidence of user feedback
-- your own supporting research
-- references to relevant learning materials

----
+* commentary and/or annotations on images
+* critical analysis

 ## Assignment 1: 02

-Marking criteria:

-- criterion 1
-- criterion 2
-- criterion …
+* site map
+* content inventory
+* user stories / user profiles
+* moodboard, colour theme, font choices, etc.
+* consistent formatted references

+## Assignment 1: 03

+**5 marking crietria @ 20% each**

+Information Architecture
+Responsiveness
+Design & Interaction
+Accessibility
+Critical Analaysis

 ---